ryanatkn/ear-sharpener/README.md

       so mocking the store would require mocking all state changes after each dispatch, which duplicates reducer logic and adds significant complexity.
       Given this dependency of actions on reducers,
-      I wrote the action tests to include the entire action/reducer flow, and the reducers have simple smoke tests.
+      I wrote the action tests to include the entire action/reducer flow and assert the state changes rather than the dispatched actions, and the reducers have simple smoke tests.
     - Redux reducers should be pure, so presenting a game (playing its audio) is not performed in reducers.